Typhoon Fengshen

-Typhoon Fengshen, known in the Philippines as Typhoon Frank, was the deadliest typhoon to hit the Philippines since Typhoon Durian in 2006.
+Typhoon Fengshen, (Note: The name Fengshen (Mandarin: 风神, [fɤŋ˥ ʂən˧˥]) was contributed by China and literally means "God of wind" in Mandarin.) known in the Philippines as Typhoon Frank, was the deadliest typhoon to hit the Philippines since Typhoon Durian in 2006.
 It was the sixth named storm and the fourth typhoon recognised by the Japan Meteorological Agency (JMA).
 The Joint Typhoon Warning Center (JTWC) recognised Fengshen as the seventh tropical depression, the sixth tropical storm, and fifth typhoon of the 2008 Pacific typhoon season.

 Fengshen made a direct hit on the Philippines and China, causing severe damage and resulted in at least 1,371 deaths and leaving 87 people missing.
 Most of the deaths occurred in the Philippines, including 846 of the 922 people on board the Princess of the Stars who were killed when the ship capsized.
 Despite the high death toll, the name Fengshen was not retired, although its Philippine name, Frank, was retired after the season.